Arachni/arachni/README.md

 That's pretty much all you are expected and need to do...
 A glance at an existing report or module will be all you need to get you going.

-Users just need to take a look at the help output and they are good to go!
+Users just need to take a look at the help output.<br/>
+However, extensive documentation exists as well for those who want to be aware of all the details.

 Feature List
 ------------